 Enjoy friends and have a great weekend!

-Check out my new VIDEO for this recipe to show you how seriously easy it is!
+P.S.
+Be sure to check out my VIDEO for this cranberry sauce recipe to see how seriously easy it is to make!

-You can substitute fresh orange juice for the water if you want more orange flavor in your cranberry sauce.
+You can substitute fresh orange juice for some or all the water if you want more orange flavor in your cranberry sauce.
 Or add some extra at the end if you want to thin out the sauce.
-The sauce will thicken as it cools and also thickens over time.
-I recommend you add extra liquid - water or orange juice, up to 1/4 cup - if you are making this in advance.

 I prefer my cranberry sauce a little chunky like this, but you can blend the mixture if you want a smooth cranberry sauce.

 This cranberry sauce will keep in the fridge for at least a week.
-You can also freeze extra for later.
+You can also freeze extras for up to 6 months.